infantopratik/slate/source/includes/_budgets.md

 Parameter | Required | Description
 --------- | -------- | -----------
 involv_token | yes | Involvio access token
-status | no | Filter by budget status budget_period_id | no | Filter by budget period
+group_id | yes | Identifier of the group for which the budgets need to be fetched status | no | Filter by budget status budget_period_id | no | Filter by budget period